Updated March 31, 2026

 - Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000 when a station operates covered vehicles or service vehicles.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents should be reviewed before binding coverage.
+- Most commercial leases in New Mexico require proof of general liability coverage, so lease documents should be reviewed before binding coverage.

 - Coverage should be checked for fuel-handling exposures, including underground storage tank coverage and fuel spill liability coverage, because these are location- and operation-specific buying decisions.